-The Global Village program provides opportunities for people of different cultures to live and work together in a spirit of partnership.
-Team members experience firsthand the burden of substandard housing.
-They learn what Habitat for Humanity International is doing to address the issue and how all people can help.
+One of the unique features of Habitat for Humanity is our ability to engage volunteers in our work.
+The Global Village program provides opportunities for people of different cul¬tures to live and work together in a spirit of partnership and volunteerism.
+Team members experi¬ence firsthand the burden of substandard housing.
+They learn what Habitat is doing to address the issue and how all people can help to break the cycle of poverty.
 They meet and get to know Habitat partners from all walks of life.